 Real Regulation Baseballs and Softballs

 There are several pitching machines on this website that can technically throw real, regulation baseballs and/or softballs.
 Although real balls can be used in these machines, it is NOT advisable to use them.
-Not only will the seams on regulation balls seriously degrade the wheels of a pitching machine very quickly, the paint on the balls comes off on the wheels, making them so slick, they cannot properly grip balls after becoming coated in the paint.
-Even BATA, manufacturer of the pitching machines that the pros use, strongly urges you to use their pitching machine balls and not real, regulation balls!
+Not only will the seams on regulation balls seriously degrade the wheels of a pitching machine more quickly, the paint on the balls often comes off on the wheels, making them so slick, they cannot properly grip balls after becoming coated in the paint.
+Every manufacturer of pitching machines strongly urges you to use pitching machine balls and not real, regulation balls!

 The seams on real baseballs and softballs also create an uneven surface, resulting in highly inaccurate pitches.
 The glue that is used in conjunction with the seams to hold the leather to the ball also becomes an issue because of the pressure that pitching machines exert on balls.
 Very quickly, regulation balls will become "soft" when the glue becomes broken up.
 This often results in the covers literally being ripped off of regulation balls when they are thrown from pitching machines.